 Offer a Discount on Memberships Renewals

-Member retention is, of course, one of the most important aspects of running a membership site.
+Member retention one of the most important aspects of running a membership site.
 If your members renew on a yearly basis, send them a discount coupon code when their membership is due to expire.

-This discount can be claimed against their membership fee and may be the extra incentive they need to stick around.
+They can claim the discount against their membership fee, which may be the extra incentive they need to stick around.
 You can also use the MemberPress reminders feature to send automated emails to members after their subscriptions have expired.
 Include a coupon code in this email and you could see them coming back to your site to take advantage of your offer.

 If members pay on a monthly basis, you can send out a discount coupon if someone tries to cancel their membership.
 Since attracting new members is time-consuming, holding on to the ones you have is a high priority.

 Although offering a discount may mean your profits take a hit, the retention of existing members is more valuable long-term.

 Create Coupon Codes For Your Affiliates